schanrai/grain-auto-uploader/README.md

 - Check write permissions for the watch folder
 - Verify there's enough disk space
 - Check the logs for specific error messages

+### Email notifications not working
+- Verify `EMAIL_USER`, `EMAIL_PASSWORD`, and `EMAIL_TO` are set in `.env`
+- Make sure you're using a Gmail App Password, not your regular Gmail password
+- Check that 2-Step Verification is enabled on your Google Account
+- Look for email-related errors in the console logs
+- Check your spam/junk folder for the notification emails
+- Test your credentials by trying to send a test email manually
+- Ensure your internet connection is working

+### Emails going to spam
+- Mark the first email as "Not Spam" in your email client
+- Add your `EMAIL_USER` address to your contacts
+- Check your email provider's spam filter settings

 ## License